 Crossrail will dramatically improve accessibility to key locations on the route.
-All newly built Crossrail stations will have marked routes, step-free access, and simple signage and information to ensure that the majority of passengers can move independently through stations.
+All of the stations on Crossrail will be step-free, and simple signage and information to ensure that the majority of passengers can move independently through stations.

 The route map below shows all interchanges and indicates where step-free access will be provided once Crossrail services open.

 The new Crossrail train fleet will be fully accessible.
 Crossrail trains will have dedicated clearly distinguished priority seats as well as space for wheelchairs.